Dear Nuttall

 * * * * *

 Joel taught me how lowercase letters necessitated the gentle coaxing of the uppercase T, Y, W and V over the protective wings of their accompanying vowels.
-I had never appreciated type as an art form before meeting WJN.
-At that point, I never thought typing words into a computer, using subtle yet powerful commands to tweak a simple letter, existed as an art form.
+I had never appreciated type as an art form before.
+I didn't realize typing words into a computer, using commands to tweak a simple letter, existed as an art form.
 Yet, that's how Joel lived it.
-This was not just a job to him, it was the formulation of decades-long dedication to art.
-He was accomplished not only as a drummer, but could draw images which touched the toughest of souls.
+This was not just a job to him, it was dedication to art.
+He was accomplished not only as a drummer but could also create images which touched the toughest of souls.

-Joel instantly taught me how the presentation of words defined their power.
-I began to see a piece of paper submitted as a challenge, rather than a simple type job.
-Our task was to make our customers look good to their own.
+Joel taught me how the presentation of words defined their power.
+I began to see an assignment submitted as a challenge, rather than a simple type job.
+Our task was to make our customers look good to their base.
 As I grew into the art, I corrected spelling errors and introduced subtle tweaks the customer hadn't called for.
 These artistic discoveries led to my quest to spread my wings as a typographical artist.
-When my parents expressed an interest in opening a family type shop, Joel surprised me by not only encouraging me, but giving me pointers as to how to avoid the pitfalls he encountered opening his shop anew.
+When my parents expressed an interest in opening a family type shop, Joel surprised me by not only encouraging but also giving me pointers as to how to avoid the pitfalls he encountered opening his own shop.
 I could not have split from him without such an expression of love and support as he offered me.

 At that point, I was about to become a father for the first time.
 Joel and Debbie had found themselves desperately in love with each other.
 They married as my business began.
-Our friendship not only continued, but flourished.
+Our friendship not only continued, it flourished.
 We had agreed to support each other and not court mutual customers.
-Both our businesses grew and blossomed, and my daughter became their adopted nephew/niece amidst it all.
+Both our businesses blossomed, and my daughter became their adopted nephew/niece amidst it all.

 Debbie, Joel and I continued to come together at Happy Hour Fridays, and so eventually did my new customer and soon-to-be "new" best friend Wayne Kyle, a small-business printer/compadre who suffered divorce with me.
 We all had fun together, sharing stories of our loves, kids and zany customers.
 It was the 1980s, a drug-fed, speed-induced economy into which we all contributed and thrived.

 Back then, we all came together.
 No matter our political affiliation or religious beliefs.
-We were close, bonded by life's struggles and beliefs that the harder we worked, the better for all of us.
+We were close, bonded by life's struggles and realization that the harder we worked, the better for all of us.
 Celebrations melded into friendships, losses brought us even closer together.
-While sometimes life's twists were often searing, it was more often an incredible moment in time where we shared our losses while celebrating successes.
-That type of bond is rarely appreciated today, let alone found.
+While sometimes life's twists were often searing, it was an incredible moment in time.
+That type of bond is rarely found, yet fully appreciated today.
 It was this brief moment where Joel, Deb and I found ourselves woven together in a mixture of extreme love and mutual respect.
-We fed each other when times were tough and diapers became even more expensive.
+We fed each other when times were tough and diapers became expensive.
 One of us found a way to afford either beer or beef, but we always found a way to eat and have fun.

 First, my daughter Anna was born.
 Shortly thereafter, I was suddenly divorced and all on my own for the first time.
-Then, Joel and Deb welcomed their son Matthew to this world.
+Then, Joel and Deb welcomed their son Matthew.
 We reveled in our babies as life unfolded, often cruelly, amidst our lives.
 They helped guide me through the deepest of my darkest times having lost she who I believed was the ONE love of my life, and further through her horrible attempts to paint me extremely opposite of who I have always been.
-Their shoulders absorbed gallons of my tears, their support guided me through the closure of the family business I left them for and welcomed me back to their own.
+Their shoulders absorbed gallons of my tears, their support guided me through the closure of the family business while they welcomed me back to their own.

-We changed diapers of each others' kids.
-I babysat for Matthew, and then their new addition, the apple of Joel's eye baby Jennifer.
+We changed diapers of each other's kids.
+I babysat for Matthew, and then their new addition, the still and always beautiful apple of Joel's eye, Baby Jennifer.
 They watched Anna too.
 She taught their son to read.
-I read baby stories to each as they nodded to sleep as their daddy drummed magic with bands whose music I loved too.
-We partied together, sometimes but not often argued but never split via harsh words.
+I read baby stories to each as they nodded to sleep whilst their daddy drummed magic with bands whose music we swayed to.
+We partied together, sometimes but not often argued, but never split.
 We listened to one another's woes, shared family sins and basically rolled right through the worst of times.
-Why?
-Just because those, as we knew, were the best of times.
+Together.
+How?
+Just because those moments, as we knew them, were the best of times.
 We had each others' backs.
 We were the Tres Amigos, Fuckers Forever.

-Finally, I met the lass who would save me from the darkest suffering I feared would never end.
+Finally, I met the lass who would save me from my darkest suffering I feared would never end.
 She was so much younger than I was, Deb was extremely skeptical Stacey was much more than a passing fancy.
-As we became quickly close, Deb and Joel embraced her no matter any misgivings.
+As we became quickly close, Deb and Joel embraced her no matter their misgivings, because they quicky saw I was finally in love.
+Again.
 When we married a year later with baby Zakary soon to follow, Joel was my immediate choice as Best Man.
-And so he has remained, ever since.
+He has remained so, ever since.

 * * * * *

 Today I suffered mostly for Deb's sake.
-And Matthew with his sister Jennifer.
-His kids Artie and Jodie from his first marriage.
-Their kids, who will no longer feel their grandfather's intense love.
+And Drew, Matthew, Jennifer, Artie and Jodie.
+Their kids, who will no longer hold their grandfather close.
 I've known and loved and suffered with this family since 1982.
-I knew and came to love Debbie before she and Joel found the love they shared 40 years.
-We have been as tight a friendship threesome as anyone could ever dream.
-When we moved to Oregon in 2002, it was nearly as agonizing leaving them as I felt watching my daughter Anna and Stacey's parents waving farewell through mutual tears.
+We have been as tight a threefold friendship as anyone could ever imagine.
+When Stacey and I moved to Oregon in 2002, it was nearly as agonizing leaving them as I felt watching my daughter Anna and Stacey's parents waving farewell.

 So yeah, Joel.
-I saw you last when I raced to Arizona last May in hopes of catching a few hours with you one last, wonderful time.
-You showed me your "man cave", where several mementos of our time as compadres at JM Typography and Intertype graced those walls.
-You cranked up the tunes out there of several of our mutually-favorite tunes as we quietly relived our favorite times together.
+I saw you last when I raced to Arizona last May in hopes of catching a few hours with you one last, magical time.
+You showed me your "man cave", where several mementos of our time at JM Typography and Intertype grace those walls.
+You cranked up the tunes out there of several of our mutually favorite tunes revisited our favorite times together.
 I barely maintained my composure, knowing it was the last time I'd see you alive.
-I wanted to hug you closer than I did when we parted, because it was vital you know how much I have loved you since we first met.
-All we endured together and as a tres-amigo unit assail me now as I write this, tears streaming down my face.
+I wanted to hug you closer than I did when we parted, because it was vital you know how much I have loved you for so long.
+All we endured together and as a tres-amigo unit assail me now as tears are once again pouring down my face.

 Joel's loss is closely equal to that of losing both parents and my baby brother.
 He has been so closely-intwined with my adult life as anyone could.
 Where your parents leave off, friends take the lead helping us grow wiser.
-Joel not only helped, but he nurtured me along a young man's roughest roads, and was there where I emerged.
+Joel nurtured me along a young man's roughest roads and was there where I emerged.

 Thank you, Nuttallski.
-You taught me more than your endearingly-modest self could ever admit.
-I owe you more than my artfully-wandering self could ever know.
+You taught me more than your endearingly modest self could ever admit.
+I owe you more than my artfully wandering soul could ever know.
 You grounded me, guiding me through the darkest moments of my life.
 When I considered ending it all in my deepest despair, you reminded me my Anna Bear needed me more than any horror awaiting my self-demise.
 You held me up when I couldn't do it myself.
 Now you're gone, it's up to me to pay back, to take up where you left off.

 Thanks to you, Joel, I'm up to the task.
 I've lost both parents and my baby brother, but it's you who have taught me the strength necessary to show love where your own need it now.
 I'm here for you, where you cannot, from here on.
-Deb, Matthew, and Jennifer, lean on me now.
+Deb, Matthew, Jennifer, Artie and Jodie, it's okay to lean on me now.
 Your husband/dad has passed his loving torch to his surviving "Fucker".
 And damnit, I promised him.
 I'm here, guys.
 And I love you, too...
 40 years worth.

 RIP, Nuttall.
 Thanks for being you throughout it all.
 I'll honor that until my time here is done.
 Love you, buddy.